Fatal BAe Jetstream Plane Crashes

 6. 8 July 2000; Aerocaribe BAe Jetstream 32; Villahermosa, Mexico: The aircraft was on a domestic flight from Tuxla Gutierrez to Villahermosa crashed en route about a half hour after takeoff.
 It was reported that the pilot had diverted from the intended flight path due to weather conditions.
 Both crew members and all 17 passengers were killed.

-7. 19 October 2004; AmericanConnection (Corporate Airlines) BAe Jetstream 32; near Kirksville, MO: The aircraft was on a scheduled flight from St. Louis to Kirksville when it crashed about four miles (6.4 km) south of the destination airport.
+7. 19 October 2004; AmericanConnection (Corporate Airlines) BAe Jetstream 32; N875JX; flight 5966; near Kirksville, MO: The aircraft was on a scheduled domestic flight from St. Louis, MO to Kirksville, MO.
+The crew continued the approach after reaching minimum descent altitude event though at least one flight crew member could not see the ground.
+The aircraft hit several trees, crashed, and caught fire about four miles (6.4 km) south of the destination airport.
 According to the National Weather Service, visibility was about four miles at the time of the crash, with low clouds created a 300-foot ceiling.
-Both crew members were killed and 11 of the 13 passengers were killed.
+Both crew members and 11 of the 13 passengers were killed.

 8. 18 November 2004; Rutas Aereas Venezolanas (RAVSA) BAe Jetstream 31; Caracas, Venezuela: The aircraft was on a scheduled domestic flight from El Vigia to Caracas and crashed after landing during heavy rain at the Caracas airport.
 After landing, the aircraft departed the runway and crashed into the airport fire department headquarters and caught fire.
 That fire was quickly put out by the fire fighters in the building.
 Both crew members survived, but four of the 19 passengers were killed.